apache/flink-cdc/docs/content/about.md

 mvn clean install -DskipTests
 ```

-Apache Flink CDC Connectors is now available at your local `.m2` repository.
+The dependencies are now available in your local `.m2` repository.

 ## License